 1 Week Prior to Moving

 - Confirm the movers.
-Even professionals with the best moving reviews can have a schedule mishap.
+Even professionals with the best moving reviews can have a scheduling mishap.

 - Pack an essentials box with everything they will need for at least 24 hours.